SunritHazra/HackroPadX/README.md

 HackroPadX is my custom 3x3 mechanical macropad built around the Seeed Studio XIAO RP2040.
 It has 9 programmable mechanical keys in a clean grid, a rotary encoder with push button, and a 0.96 inch OLED screen that shows useful info.

 Isn’t the name cool?
-I really like how HackroPadX sounds — it feels like a fun little hacker tool for your desk.
+I "smartly" mixed up "Marcro" and "Hack" to come up with a clever name, as I kind of struggling to find a name.
+And the "X" is just chilling there.

 I made it because I wanted a compact, nice-looking macropad for quick shortcuts, media control, volume adjustment, and custom macros without taking up too much space.
-It works great for video editing, Photoshop, coding, streaming, or just controlling your music and system functions.
+It works great for video editing, coding, streaming, or just controlling your music and system functions.
 Since it’s fully open source, you can change anything to fit your workflow.
+And also becuause everyone builds a Macro Pad for Blueprint.

 <img width="4400" height="1261" alt="HackroPadX Blueprint — Banner" src="https://github.com/user-attachments/assets/e6ace234-9a56-4f2b-8a60-ecc82774e6d7" />

-### Project Gallery
+### Fusion Render & Snapshot

 ![HackroPadX Fusion Teams Render](https://github.com/user-attachments/assets/3b6cd852-8db6-4998-8f85-e2450842bb44)